-Alice Kemp - Sweetly My Blacken Doll MC (SOLD OUT)
+Alice Kemp - Sweetly My Blacken Doll CS (SOLD OUT)

 Sweetly My Blacken Doll is a collection of musical compositions created with recordings of woodwind, voice, sine wave and countryside.
 All sounds are performed, recorded and assembled by Alice Kemp, with additional sound on track 3 performed by Dark Mother Wood.
 The music here suggests a genre somewhere between tape noise, classical, blackened chant, electra acoustic and other.

 Handfuls of hair, and the English countryside is in shadow.
 Pointed heads describe themselves, figures settle into their proper place, just on the edge of vision.

 Each silkscreened box contains a set of 4 prints and a companion made from beech wood, with human hair, nylon stockings, waxed and mixed thread, hand dyed and mixed fabric, jute string, paint and secrets.
 Limited to 25 copies.

 After the passing of Keith Brewer last year, I talked with Peter Zincken of Nihilistic Recordings about what happened.
 Taint was among the first noise projects I discovered and I’ve been faithfully following wherever Keith went.
 This journey turned out to be highly rewarding as Taint and later Mania became a great source of inspiration.